queenofdowntime/square-one/sq1-slack.md

 # sq1

+**note**: this group is newly created so might be a little quiet for a bit... get in there and make some noise :)

 The dedicated Slack group for new coders following this guide.
 The perfect place to ask for help, share code, pitch ideas, start study groups, find a friend etc etc.